dimitrilahaye/Tiny-Panda-MVC/README.md

 > - Begin a little wrapper for PDO
 >
 > - Implement other php types object for TinyJson (Date, Time, DateTime, Null, ...)
+>
+> - Implement cookie and session wrappers

 ----------